maxwroc/battery-state-card/README.md

 #### Disabling colors

-When you put empty array in `color_thresholds` propertyyou can disable colors.
+When you put empty array in `color_thresholds` property you can disable colors.

 ![image](https://user-images.githubusercontent.com/8268674/79975932-aa461500-8493-11ea-9947-f4513863ae53.png)